-Freedom of opinion and expression (v\22\04)
+Freedom of opinion and expression (v_22_04)

 Data source CLD

 Original variable freexp

-Name in dataset v_22_04
+Name in data set v_22_04

-Definition Definition: The extent to which individual citizens, groups and the media have freedom of opinion and expression, that is, the right of citizens, groups and the press to hold views freely and to seek, obtain and pass on information on political issues as broadly understood without being subject to limitations or restrictions.
-Component Scale: 1.
+Definition The extent to which individual citizens, groups and the media have freedom of opinion and expression, that is, the right of citizens, groups and the press to hold views freely and to seek, obtain and pass on information on political issues as broadly understood without being subject to limitations or restrictions.
+Component scale: 1.
 Severely restricted.
 Hardly any freedom of opinion or expression exists.
 As a rule, political statements and press coverage independent and/or critical of the government do not exist or are harshly suppressed.
 2. Fairly restricted.
 Some elements of expression of political opinions and press coverage independent and critical of the government exist but are exposed to numerous interventions and prohibitions.
 3. Modestly restricted.
 There are minor restraints on the freedom of opinion and expression, predominantly limited to a few isolated cases, but as a rule there are no interventions and prohibitions on political statements and/or press coverage.
 4. Unrestricted.
 Unhampered freedom of opinion and expression exists.

 Original scale Ordinal

 Citation Skaaning (2010)

-Data manipulation for aggregation -
+Data manipulation for aggregation

 Indicator of 2.
 Rights 2.2.
 Civil Liberties 2.2.A.
 Freedom of Expression

 Aggregation IRT to construct subcomponent 2.2.A.
 Freedom of Expression.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Freedom of speech and press (v\22\05)
+Freedom of speech and press (v_22_05)

-Data source CIRIGHTS Original variable speech Name in dataset v_22_05 Definition Definition: The extent to which freedoms of speech and press are affected by government censorship, including ownership of media outlets.
+Data source CIRIGHTS Original variable speech Name in data set v_22_05 Definition The extent to which freedoms of speech and press are affected by government censorship, including ownership of media outlets.
 Censorship is any form of restriction that is placed on freedom of the press, speech or expression.
 Expression may also be in the form of art or music.
 There are different degrees of censorship.
-Censorship denies citizens freedom of speech and limits or prevents the media (print, online, or broadcast) to express views challenging the policies of the existing government.
+Censorship denies citizens freedom of speech and limits or prevents the media (print, online or broadcast) to express views challenging the policies of the existing government.
 In many instances, the government owns and operates all forms of press and media.
-Component Scale: (0) Complete: If the government, in practice, owns all of any one aspect of the media, such as all radio stations or all television stations.
-(1) Some: The government places some restrictions yet does allow limited rights to freedom of speech and the press.
-(2) None: "No" censorship means the freedom to speak freely and to print opposing opinions without the fear of prosecution.
-"None" in no way implies absolute freedom, as there exists in all countries some restrictions on information and/or communication.
-Even in democracies there are restrictions placed on freedoms of speech and the press if these rights infringe on the rights of others or in any way endangers the welfare of others.
-Original scale Ordinal Citation Mark et al. (2022) Data manipulation for aggregation Values for 2021 and following were coded by International IDEA following the original code book by Mark et al. (2022).
+Component scale: 0.
+Complete.
+If the government, in practice, owns all of any one aspect of the media, such as all radio stations or all television stations.
+1. Some.
+The government places some restrictions yet does allow limited rights to freedom of speech and the press.
+2. None.
+'No' censorship means the freedom to speak freely and to print opposing opinions without the fear of prosecution.
+'None' in no way implies absolute freedom, as there exists in all countries some restrictions on information and/or communication.
+Even in democracies there are restrictions placed on freedoms of speech and the press if these rights infringe on the rights of others or in any way endanger the welfare of others.
+Original scale Ordinal Citation Mark, Cingranelli and Filippov (2022) Data manipulation for aggregation Values for 2021 and following were coded by International IDEA following the original code book by Mark, Cingranelli and Filippov (2022).
 Indicator of 2.
 Rights 2.2.
 Civil Liberties 2.2.A.
 Freedom of Expression Aggregation IRT to construct subcomponent 2.2.A.
 Freedom of Expression.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Obstacles to access (v\22\06)
+Obstacles to access (v_22_06)